EricaLinaG/armbian-boot-edp-overlay/README.md

  The overlay is the last step as it will not work until there is _boot.cmd_ and _armbianEnv.txt_ in _/boot/_.

- The last step is applying an overlay to enable the edp on a rk3399, nanopc-t4 _/boot/armbianEnv.txt_ will be modified by this step to add the overlay.
+ Applying an overlay with __armbian-add-overlay__ will modify _/boot/armbianEnv.txt_.
+ This step will not work at all if files are missing.

 There are smaller make targets, but these should do it.